cgoncalves94/ISA-Calculator/Readme.md

 ## A Computer Architecture Project in Python

 ### Introduction
-A simple Computer Architecture  project as part of my Computer Science course.
+A simple Computer Architecture  project as part of my CS course.
 This project is a Python-based simulator of a unique Instruction Set Architecture (ISA).
 It is designed to interpret and execute binary instructions, handle basic arithmetic operations, and maintain a history of calculations.
 The calculator serves as a practical tool for understanding fundamental concepts in computer architecture and binary computation.

 ### Features and Objectives
 The project aims to demonstrate the following key features and objectives: